Sweden - Data Protection Overview

 To fulfil the aforementioned goals, IMY is tasked with enforcing and overseeing compliance with the GDPR and Swedish supplementary legislation for the purpose of safeguarding the right to privacy.
 However, note that IMY is not responsible for overseeing compliance related to the Directive on Privacy and Electronic Communications (2002/58/EC) (as amended) ('the ePrivacy Directive'), which is instead overseen by the Swedish Post and Telecom Authority.
 IMY is also not able to oversee activities that are protected by the Swedish Freedom of Press Act (SFS 1949:105) (only available in Swedish here) ('the Press Act') or the Swedish Fundamental Law on Freedom of Expression (SFS 1991:1469) (only available in Swedish here) ('the Freedom of Expression Law'), two of the four constitutional Acts, which comprise the Constitution of Sweden.

-IMY is authorised to impose administrative fines.
+IMY is authorized to impose administrative fines.
 For less serious misconduct, IMY may also decide to issue warnings, reprimands, or specific orders, stating e.g. that an entity must cease to perform certain data processing activities.
 The latter may, for the purpose of ensuring compliance, be combined with a conditional fine.

-A decision by IMY to initiate an inspection is based upon its inspection policy and its biannual inspection plan.
+A decision by IMY to initiate an inspection is based on its inspection policy and its biannual inspection plan.
 In the biannual inspection plan, IMY determines the focus of its inspection efforts during the upcoming two-year period.
 Thus, the inspection plan is valuable to companies seeking to understand in which direction the Swedish data protection regime will develop within the near future.
 However, IMY may also, at its own discretion, initiate inspections on the basis of e.g. individual complaints, tip-offs, or reports in the media.

 IMY is also granted authority to give advice on data protection issues, disseminate knowledge, and participate in the development of new soft law instruments (such as guidelines, recommendations, etc).
 IMY is also regularly asked to review proposals for new or amended laws as a consulting body, and participates on expert commissions and committees.

 Generally, IMY's guidance is heavily inspired by guidance from the European Data Protection Board ('EDPB') and highlights its key aspects.
 This is the case with e.g. guidelines for CCTV.
-From its guidance, it is evident that IMY's intention is to work towards a harmonised interpretation of the GDPR amongst the EU Member States, rather than creating national deviations or differences in interpretation.
+From its guidance, it is evident that IMY's intention is to work towards a harmonized interpretation of the GDPR amongst the EU Member States, rather than creating national deviations or differences in interpretation.

 4. Key Definitions